-Open-End Funds: Teton provides advisory services to the Funds, consisting of eight open-end funds, four of which are managed on a day-to-day basis by Teton, two of which are sub-advised by Gabelli Funds, LLC, and two of which are sub-advised by Westwood Management Corp.
-AUM in open-end Funds was approximately \$1.4 billion at December 31, 2020, a decrease of 26.3% from \$1.9 billion of AUM at December 31, 2019.
+Open-End Funds: Teton provides advisory services to the Funds, consisting of eight open-end funds, four of which are managed on a day-to-day basis by Keeley-Teton, two of which are sub-advised by Gabelli Funds, LLC, and two of which are sub-advised by Westwood Management Corporation.
+AUM in open-end Funds was approximately \$1.5 billion at December 31, 2021, an increase of 7.1% from \$1.4 billion of AUM at December 31, 2020.

-We market our open-end funds primarily through third party distribution programs, including no-transaction fee ("NTF") programs, and have developed additional share classes for many of our funds for distribution through additional third-party distribution channels.
+We market our open-end funds primarily through third party distribution programs, including no transaction fee ("NTF") programs, and have developed additional share classes for many of our funds for distribution through additional third-party distribution channels.

-At December 31, 2020, third party distribution programs accounted for approximately 97% of all assets in TETON Westwood openend funds, and all of the assets in KEELEY Funds.
-At December 31, 2020, approximately 3% of TETON Westwood Fund's AUM and 0% of KEELEY Fund's AUM in open-end funds were sourced through G.distributors direct sales relationships.
+At December 31, 2021, third party distribution programs accounted for approximately 89% of all assets in TETON Westwood openend funds, and all of the assets in KEELEY Funds.
+At December 31, 2021, approximately 11% of TETON Westwood Fund's AUM and 0% of KEELEY Fund's AUM in open-end funds were sourced through G.distributors direct sales relationships.

-Separate, Private Client and Wrap Accounts: Beginning in 2009, we provided investment management services to separate account clients.
+Separate, Private Client and Wrap Accounts: Beginning in 2009, we have provided investment management services to separate account clients.
 In connection with our acquisition of KAMCO in 2017, we expanded our investment advisory service offerings to include private client and wrap accounts.
-At December 31, 2020, we had \$418.3 million of AUM in these product offerings, a decrease of \$35.2 million from \$453.5 million at December 31, 2019.
+At December 31, 2021, we had \$513.6 million of AUM in these product offerings, an increase of \$95.3 million from \$418.3 million at December 31, 2020.
 In general, our separate, private client and wrap accounts will be managed to meet the specific needs and objectives of each client.
 The investment advisory agreements for our separate, private client and wrap account clients are subject to termination by the client without penalty on 30 days' notice.